arcanemachine/phoenix-todo-list/support/deployment/README.md

           - `CREATE DATABASE todo_list;`
           - `GRANT ALL PRIVILEGES ON DATABASE todo_list TO todo_list_user;`
         - Exit `psql` by pressing `Ctrl+D` or typing `\q` + `Enter`
-  - Setup Caddy using the instructions in the _[Deploying With Cadde](#deploying-with-caddy)_ section.
+  - Setup Caddy using the instructions in the _[Deploying With Caddy](#deploying-with-caddy)_ section.
     - Alternatively, you can set up a different server as you like.
     - Ensure that the domain matches the `PHX_HOST` environment variable, or else Phoenix will complain and websockets (e.g. LiveView) won't work.
 - Build a release:
   - Use the `support/scripts/release-build` script to build a release.
 - To run the server:
   - Using a script:
-    - Run the `supports/scripts/server-prod-start` script to run migrations and start the server.
+    - Run migrations and start the server with `supports/scripts/server-prod-start`
   - Manually:
     - Navigate to the directory `_build/prod/rel/todo_list/bin/`.
     - Run migrations: `./migrate`
     - Start the prod server: `./server`
 - To stop the server:
-  - Using a script:
+  - Using a script: `supports/scripts/server-prod-start`
-    - Run the `supports/scripts/server-prod-start` script to
   - Manually:
     - Navigate to the directory `_build/prod/rel/todo_list/bin/`.
     - Stop the prod server: `./todo_list stop`